-- The 1991 World Series also had the biggest disparity in WAR rank, the Twins being 4th in the league, against the Braves who finished the year 20th.
+- The 1991 World Series also had the biggest disparity in WAR rank: the Twins were fourth in the league; the Braves finished the year twentieth.

-- The number 1 ranked teams appeared in the World Series 7 times, and went 3-4
+- The number one ranked teams appeared in the World Series seven times, and went 3–4:

 - 2002 Giants (Lost)